Read our 2021 annual report

 Nothing Kills Like Hunger

-Concern Worldwide has been working in the Democratic Republic of Congo since 1994, offering both humanitarian assistance and long-term development.
-One of the biggest challenges in the DRC is gender inequality, which means that we’re especially committed to bringing a gender-transformative approach to all of our work, whether the focus is on emergency response, improving water and sanitation access, or helping families develop sustainable livelihoods to break the cycle of poverty.
+Concern Worldwide has been working in the Democratic Republic of Congo since 1994, offering both humanitarian assistance and long-term development in response to the DRC's ongoing crisis.
+One of the biggest challenges here is gender inequality.
+Gender equality is an important step in breaking the cycle of poverty, which means that we’re especially committed to bringing a gender-transformative approach to all of our work in the DRC, from emergency response to water and sanitation to helping families develop sustainable livelihoods

 Gender equality in DRC: By the numbers